lsst/ip_diffim/doc/lsst.ip.diffim/tasks/lsst.ip.diffim.metrics.FractionDiaSourcesToSciSourcesMetricTask.rst

 ########################################

 ``FractionDiaSourcesToSciSourcesMetricTask`` computes the fraction of science sources that become DIASources when processed through image differencing (as the ``ip_diffim.fracDiaSourcesToSciSources`` metric).
-It requires source catalogs as input, and can operate at image-level or coarser granularity.
+It requires source catalogs as input, and can operate at image-level granularity.

 .. _lsst.ip.diffim.metrics.FractionDiaSourcesToSciSourcesMetricTask-summary: